 The Pound Gap Massacre, Part 2.

-Deputy Sheriff John Miller and 22 men had gotten word where Taylor and the Fleming Brothers were and went to arrest them.
-The story goes that they were hid out in the “Clefts of the Cumberland” the posse approached the site openly with no resistance, however it is said that one of the deputies slipped in the mud and his gun went off starting a battle that ended with Henan Fleming being severely wounded but none of the men were captured that day.
-Doc Taylor would make his way back to his home in Wise Va. and hide out in his attic, believing that the lawmen were not interesting in arresting him but rather his death.
-The Flemings went into hiding and it would be nearly two years before they would be found.
+The story goes that several men were hiding out in the “Clefts of the Cumberland.”
+Deputy Sheriff John Miller had received word about who the men were.
+And Doc Taylor and the Fleming Brothers were among them.
+Deputy Miller gathered together a posse of 22 men and went to arrest them.
+The posse approached the site in the open and met no resistance.
+But according to court testimony, one of the deputies slipped in the mud and his gun went off.
+This started a battle that ended with Henan Fleming being gravely wounded.
+But there were no deaths or arrests that day.
+Doc Taylor would make his way back to his home in Wise Va and hide out in his attic.
+Fearing that the lawmen were not interested in arresting him but rather sought for his death.
+The Flemings went on the run and into hiding.
+It would be two years before the brothers were found.

 Doctor Marshall Benton Taylor would be held in the Bluefield West Va.
-Jail for a few days while Detective Baldwin went to Gladeville to secure his reward, as it had been posted by a private party.
-He would then be brought back to Wise for the murder of the Mullins party on the 26th of July 1892.
-Dr. Taylor was indicted on June 3, 1892 however when he appeared before the court on August 2nd, the indictment was quashed for some unknown reason and the original indictment against him was now been lost.
+Jail for a few days.** As Detective Baldwin went to Gladeville to secure his reward.*** The reward was offered by a private party and Baldwin wanted to affirm its legitimacy.
+He was then extradited back to Wise (Gladeville) for the murder of the Mullins party on the 26th of July 1892.
+Dr. Taylor was indicted on June 3, 1892.
+But when he appeared before the court on August 2nd, the indictment was quashed.
+The story says that this was for an unknown reason.
+And that the original indictment against him has been lost.****

 - * ** These accounts are false although Dr Taylor did go to Bluefield WVa he was not arrested there, Nor did He spend anytime in the Bluefield Jail.